Motzkin Algebras: Abstract

 \section{Abstract}

 We introduce an associative algebra $\M_k(x)$ whose dimension is the $2k$-th Motzkin number.
-The algebra $\M_k(x)$ has a basis of ``Motzkin diagrams,'' which are analogous to Brauer and Temperley-Lieb diagrams, and it contains the Temperley-Lieb algebra $\TL_k(x)$ as a subalgebra.
-We prove that for a particular value of $x$, the algebra $\M_k(x)$ is the centralizer algebra of $\uqsl$ acting on the $k$-fold tensor power of the sum of the 1-dimensional and 2-dimensional irreducible $\uqsl$-modules.
-We show that $\M_k(x)$ is generated by special diagrams $\ell_i, t_i, r_i \ (1 \le i < k)$ and $p_j \ (1 \le j \le k)$, and that it has a factorization into three subalgebras $\M_k(x) = \RP_k \TL_k(x)\, \LP_k$, all of which have dimensions given by Catalan numbers.
-We define an action of $\M_k(x)$ on Motzkin paths of rank $r$, and in this way, construct a set of indecomposable modules $\C_k^{(r)}$, $0 \le r \le k$.
-We prove that $\M_k(x)$ is cellular in the sense of Graham and Lehrer and that the $\C_k^{(r)}$ are the left cell representations.
-We compute the determinant of the Gram matrix of a bilinear form on $\C_k^{(r)}$ for each $r$ and use these determinants to show that $\M_k(x)$ is semisimple exactly when $x$ is not the root of certain Chebyshev polynomials.
+The algebra $\M_k(x)$ has a basis of ``Motzkin diagrams,'' which are analogous to Brauer and Temperley-Lieb diagrams.
+We show for a particular value of $x$ that the algebra $\M_k(x)$ is the centralizer algebra of the quantum enveloping algebra $\uqsl$ acting on the $k$-fold tensor power of the sum of the 1-dimensional and 2-dimensional irreducible $\uqsl$-modules.
+We prove that $\M_k(x)$ is cellular in the sense of Graham and Lehrer and construct indecomposable $\M_k(x)$-modules which are the left cell modules.
+When $\M_k(x)$ is a semisimple algebra, these modules provide a complete set of representatives of isomorphism classes of irreducible $\M_k(x)$-modules.
+We compute the determinant of the Gram matrix of a bilinear form on the cell modules and use these determinants to show that $\M_k(x)$ is semisimple exactly when $x$ is not the root of certain Chebyshev polynomials.

 \begin{eremark}[Keywords:] Motzkin number, Catalan number, Motzkin algebra, Temperley-Lieb algebra, $\fsl_2$ quantum enveloping algebra, Schur-Weyl duality, cellular algebra \ \end{eremark}

 \begin{eremark}[AMS 2010 Subject Classification:] Primary 05E10, Secondary 17B37, 81R50, 82B20. \end{eremark}